An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Simulations

 The YL predictor is superior to the FH predictor but inferior to the ME-Cor predictor.
 For all but the configuration with $(a,b,\rho) = (0.25, 0.75, 0.2),$ the YL predictor has MC MSPE exceeding that of the direct estimator.
 The results for the YL predictor demonstrate the importance of accounting for a correlation between $u_{i}$ and $e_{i}$.

-The properties of the FH predictor are similar for $n = 100$ and $n = 500$.
+The properties of the FH predictor depend on the structure of $\bm{\Psi}_{i}$ and are similar for $n = 100$ and $n = 500$.
 When $\rho = 0.2$ and $a < b$ (measurement error variance is smaller than the sampling variance), the FH predictor is superior to the direct estimator but inferior to the ME-Cor predictor.
-When $\rho = 0.8$ and $a > b$ (measurement error exceeds the sampling error), the MC MSPE of the FH predictor exceeds the MC MSPE of the direct estimator.
-This empirical finding echoes a theoretical result in Ybarrah and Lohr (2008) that the Fay-Herriot predictor can have MSPE greater than the variance of the direct estimator if the covariate is measured with error.
+For all other configurations, the MC MSPE of the FH predictor exceeds the MC MSPE of the direct estimator.
+This empirical finding echoes a theoretical result in \cite{ybarra2008small} that the Fay-Herriot predictor can have MSPE greater than the variance of the direct estimator if the covariate is measured with error.

+The efficiency of the FH predictor relative to the direct estimator is best when $a < b$ and $\rho = 0.2$.
+This is reasonable because this configuration most closely approximates a situation where the covariate is measured without error.
+The MC means of the estimators of $\sigma^{2}_{b}$ in Table~\ref{tab1} provide insight into why the FH predictor is less efficient than the direct estimator for $(a,b,\rho) \neq (0.25, 0.75, 0.2)$.
+The MC means of the estimators of $\sigma^{2}_{b}$ in Table~\ref{tab1} reveal the impacts of measurement error on the shrinkage parameters for the FH predictor, where the shrinkage parameter is defined as $\hat{\sigma}^{2}_{b}/(\hat{\sigma}^{2}_{b} + \psi_{eei})$.
+For the scenarios with $(a,b,\rho) = (0.25, 0.75, 0.8)$, the estimator of $\sigma^{2}_{b}$ has a severe negative bias, leading to considerable over-shrinkage toward a covariate that is itself measured with error.
+For scenarios with $a > b$, the positive bias of the estimator of $\sigma^{2}_{b}$ is overwhelming, and the FH estimator does not exhibit enough shrinkage toward the estimated regression line.

 An important implication of measurement error is that the Fay-Herriot MSPE estimator (FH-MSPE) has a severe negative bias for the MSPE of the Fay-Herriot predictor (FH).
-When $a < b$ and $\rho = 0.8$, the MC mean of the FH MSPE estimator is more than an order of magnitude lower than the MC MSPE of the FH estimator.
+When $a < b$ and $\rho = 0.8$, the MC mean of the FH MSPE estimator is more than an order of magnitude lower than the MC MSPE of the FH predictor.
 A risk of naive application of Fay-Herriot procedures in the presence of measurement error is under-estimation of the MSPE.

 The ME-Cor predictor has smaller MC MSPE than the alternatives considered for all configurations.
 When $a < b$, the gain in efficiency from the ME-Cor predictor relative to the direct estimator is greater for $\rho = 0.2$ than for $\rho = 0.8$.
 When $a> b$, the opposite pattern holds, as the ratio of the MC MSPE of the direct estimator to the MC MSPE of the ME-Cor predictor is greater for $\rho = 0.8$ than for $\rho = 0.2$.
 The ME-Cor procedure renders only trivial improvements in efficiency over the direct estimator for configurations with $(a,b,\rho) = (0.25, 0.75, 0.8)$ or $(a,b,\rho) = (0.75, 0.25, 0.2)$.
 Increasing $n$ from 100 to 500 has little effect on the properties of the ME-Cor predictor.